chandruCS165/Classification-Approach-for-Time-Granular-Traffic-in-SDWMN-/README.md

 detection,firewall building,status report generation ,etc. This paper uses different kinds of ML(Machine Learning) techniques to classify the network traffic to avoid congestion.
 All ML Algorithms reached the accuracy above 95%.Boosted Gradient Descent classifier provides the best accuracy(above 98.8%) of all other ML techniques.
 10-fold cross- validation technique is used to validate the model and to avoid overfitting.
-KEY WORDS: ML classifier, Traffic Classification, WMN, SDN, Traffic Engineering,